Treatment of Ischial Tuberosity Pain

 The symptoms of ischial tuberosity pain are, plain and simple, “a pain in the butt.”
 Pain on the bottom of the buttock, especially when sitting and running is typical.
 The area may also be quite tender and sensitive to touch.

-Since ischial tuberosity pain is often misdiagnosed as ischial bursitis, modern medical treatment usually involves, and especially if the patient is an athlete, RICE protocol, which consists of rest, ice, compression and elevation.
-The problem with this approach is that it does nothing to repair the injured tissue in the area, in this case the sacrotuberous ligaments and/or the hamstring tendon attachment, and, thus, does not alleviate the chronic pain that people with this condition experience.
+Ischial tuberosity pain is often misdiagnosed as ischial bursitis, especially with athletes.
+The treatment modality commonly prescribed in modern medicine usually involves the RICE protocol, which consists of rest, ice, compression and elevation.
+The problem with this approach is that it does nothing to repair the injured tissue in the area, in this case ususally the sacrotuberous ligaments and/or the hamstring tendon attachment, and, thus, does not alleviate the chronic pain that people with this condition experience.
 Rest and ice are particularly serious culprits when it comes to soft tissue damage because they decrease circulation to the area, which actually hinders rather than helps the healing process.

 A better treatment for Ischial Tuberosity Pain